iamtheblackunicorn/angeldustduke-genesis/README.markdown

   - Jekyll for Ruby.
   - Bundler for Ruby.
   - A GitHub account with an access token.
 (Google it if you do not know how to acquire this.)
-  - Git for your platform
+  - Git for your platform.
   - CMake (Optional.)
   - Half an hour.
 - 2.)
 Fetch this website's source code: